esp-csi-rsA Rust crate for collecting Channel State Information (CSI) on ESP32 series devices using the no-std embedded framework.

 esp_csi_rs builds on top of Espressif’s low-level abstractions to enable easy CSI collection on embedded ESP devices.
 The crate supports various WiFi modes and network configurations and integrates with the esp-wifi and embassy async ecosystems.

-With exception to the ESP32 and the ESP32-C2, esp-csi-rs leverages the USB-JTAG-SERIAL peripheral available on many recent ESP development boards.
+With exception to the ESP32, esp-csi-rs leverages the USB-JTAG-SERIAL peripheral available on most recent ESP development boards.
 This allows for higher baud rates compared to using the UART interface.

-defmt & Serialized Outputesp-csi-rs reduces device to host transfer overhead further by supporting both serialized output and defmt.
-This allows for better CSI throughput when communicating the output to a host device. defmt is a highly efficient logging framework introduced by Ferrous Systems that targets resource-constrained devices.
+defmt & Serialized Outputesp-csi-rs reduces device-to-host transfer overhead by supporting both serialized output and defmt.
+The defmt frames are emitted directly over USB-Serial-JTAG via esp-println’s defmt-espflash backend — espflash --monitor --log-format defmt decodes them inline. defmt is a highly efficient logging framework introduced by Ferrous Systems that targets resource-constrained devices.
 More detail about defmt can be found here.

 By enabling the optional async-print feature, the crate delegates packet serialization and output to an asynchronous driver.
 This ensures that heavy I/O operations won’t block the async executor.
 Keeping logging non-blocking is critical for maintaining higher throughput and preventing dropped CSI packets.